Previous Post – Day Three – From Lac Ward To “Tall Pine” Rapids (Km 183)

 - – W-R39 C1 300m then by continuous swifts

-- campsite: CRCS04 River right up small embankment; room for perhaps 2 4-person tents or multiple 2-person
+- campsite: CRCS04 River right up a small embankment; room for perhaps 2 4-person tents or multiple 2-person

 Another day, another twenty sets of rapids!
 On the maps above it looks to be a very busy day.
 A closer look will show that most of the day’s rapids were Class I’s with the only issue being water level.
 Reading the main flow correctly so as to avoid running onto sandbars would prove to be the biggest challenge – not just on this day but on many of the ones to follow.
 We would learn that the Coulonge River has essentially carved its way through a massive glacial gravel and sand deposit.
 Occasionally there are spots where rock outcrop creates a set of rapids or falls.